prethora/tbdliquids_options_docs/README.md

        }
 ```

+So basically here, the proper variant from the `caliburnA2Device` product (from the `color` option which is tracked) is returned based on the selection of the color on the bundle.

 And another good example which returns an array of variants is the `flavorPack` option for the `Essential Salts Pack` product:

 ```yaml